Pay-with-Pi/Pay-with-Pi/README.md

 ### 2. Set up MongoDB

 The default port for MongoDB is `27017`.
-If you have decided to change either default port or username and password, make sure to update environment variables in the backend `.env` file accordingly.
+If you have decided to change either default port or username and password,make sure to update environment variables in the backend `.env` file accordingly.
 Additionally, you can specify MongoDB name env variable, which if not specified will be named `Pay with Pi-app` by default.

 **Option 1: using Docker:**